robysetyaw/transactGo/readme.md

 # TransactGo

-## Description
-TransactGo is an application designed to provide an efficient, accessible transaction solution for users and merchants.
-This application's structure allows for a clear separation of functions and modules that are easy to understand, facilitating easy maintenance and further development.

-## Main Features
-- User Management
-- Merchant Management
-- Authentication and Authorization
-- Transaction Management
+# TransactGo - Simple Transaction API

+TransactGo is a simple REST API for handling transactions between users and merchants.
+This API allows users to register, login, and perform transactions, and merchants to manage their businesses.

 ## How to Use